Keep Kids' Vaccines on Schedule

 June 16, 2020

-Babies need their first vaccines shortly after birth.
+Children need their first vaccines shortly after birth.
 They usually get the first vaccine in the hospital before leaving to go home.
 Babies are born with immune systems that can fight most germs, but there are some deadly diseases they can’t handle.
-Getting all the necessary vaccines is one of the best things you can do for baby.
+Getting all the necessary vaccines is one of the best things you can do for your child.